Summer Hill, New South Wales: Schools

-Trinity Grammar School in Prospect Road is a private school catering for students from PreK to Year 12.
-The schools's site has been in continuous use for education for 120 years.
-The headmaster's house at Trinity was erected circa 1877.
-The site operated as several different teaching institutions until it was purchased by the Anglican Church, becoming known as Trinity Grammar School in 1925.
-Trinity Grammar is one of many wealthy schools in New South Wales, and has previously received some of the largest government subsidies, when comparing total government subsidies per school.
-An expansion plan by Trinity involving the demolition of houses in nearby Seaview Street caused controversy in 2007.
-The development was nonetheless approved by the New South Wales Land and Environment Court.
+Trinity Grammar School on Prospect Road is a private school catering for boys from Pre-K to Year 12.
+The schools was founded in 1913, though the site has been in continuous use for education for 120 years from several different teaching institution.
+The headmaster's house was erected circa 1877.

-Summer Hill Public School, located in Moonbie Street, is a primary school that caters for students from Kindergarten to Year 6.
+Summer Hill Public School, located on Moonbie Street, is a primary school that caters for students from Kindergarten to Year 6.
 It offers a selective program, known as Opportunity Classes, for Year 5 and 6 students under the New South Wales Government's Opportunity Class program.
 The school was established in 1883 in a wooden shed on 2 acre of land that had been resumed from James Bartlett.
 The older buildings currently used at the school date back to 1913 while more modern buildings were constructed in 1977, 1998 and 2010.
 The school, designed in the Victorian Classical style, is listed on the Register of the National Estate.

-Saint Patrick's Catholic School is a private primary school, close to Summer Hill Public School.
+Saint Patrick's Catholic Primary School, located on Drynan Street, is a co-educational K to Year 6 Catholic school.
+The school was founded in 1949 and is part of the Sydney Catholic Schools network.

 Commercial area

 Summer Hill's shopping precinct is centred around a small town square with good pedestrian access, and is surrounded by cafés and restaurants along Lackey and Smith Streets.
-The suburb is very small by Australian standards, having a population of just over 6000, in an area of 110 hectares.
+The suburb is very small by Australian standards, having a population of just over 7000, in an area of 110 hectares.
 It features some fine examples of architecture from the 19th and early 20th century.

 The Summer Hill flour mill was built circa 1922, utilising the north–south goods railway line that was constructed during World War I. The silos were added from the 1950s onwards.
 The flour mill has been owned by various companies, including Mungo Scott, Allied Flour & Starch and Goodman Fielder, and then Allied Mills.
 In October 2007, the mills were sold to a developer, EG Funds Management, who have since redeveloped the mill site into a residential and commercial precinct.
 The precinct is a site for a regular community market for produce and artisan goods.